thomasebsmith/rhubarb-os/README.md

 ## Project Architecture
 RhubarbOS is designed as a microkernel &mdash; the actual OS-level code running is minimal.
-On top of this minimal layer (which implements processes, virtual memory, threads, and some permissions), other parts of the OS are written as regular processes.
+On top of this minimal layer, which implements processes, virtual memory, threads, and some permissions, other parts of the OS are written as regular processes.

-To support this design, RhubarbOS's scheduler and IPC code will be highly optimized.
+To support this design, RhubarbOS's scheduler, permission checks, and IPC code will be highly optimized.

 ### Security
 RhubarbOS is also designed to be secure.
 By default, processes have only